janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_math/README.md

 # Procedural Dungeons // pd_math

 Math capabilities for the Procedural Dungeons datapack.
-Includes some constants and a linear congruential generator ([LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator)), implemented with scoreboard values in the scoreboard `pd_math`.
+Includes some constants and a linear congruential generator ([LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator)) for custom random number generation, which is implemented with scoreboard values in the scoreboard `pd_math`.
 It uses the values `a=1664525` and `c=1013904223` as well as the built-in integer overflow when performing the `mod m` operation.

 For accessing the LCG, the following functions are provided:
 1. **Seeding the LCG** can be done with the function